pmwisdom/meteor-background-geolocation-services/README.md

 ````

 ### Extra Options - These must be set before meteor.startup :
-    fetchLocationOnStart -- Automatically fetches a foreground location update on start.
+* fetchLocationOnStart -- Automatically fetches a foreground location update on start.
 This means you do not have to do so before you send a user into the background.
 If you set this to false, you must manually fetch the users location in the foreground before you start tracking in the background.
+Defaults to TRUE.

     To set :
 ````javascript
     BackgroundLocation.options.fetchLocationOnStart = false;
 ````